Open-Source-Satellite/Mercury-GS/README.md

 Once a Spacecraft is in flight, operators will need to communicate with it.
 This is normally facilitated via Ground Stations located around the globe that use a radar dish to send and receive packets of data.

-During a typical mission, a spacecraft will send stats down to the ground, which we call Telemetry.
+During a typical mission, a Spacecraft will send stats down to the ground, which we call Telemetry.
 This could be temperature, battery charge, sensor readings, or any data point that you can think of.
-However, the spacecraft would usually only transmit the most important Telemetry by itself due to limitations with the radio link.
+However, the Spacecraft would usually only transmit the most important Telemetry by itself due to limitations with the radio link.
 The Ground Station can request for a particular Telemetry point by sending a Telemetry Request.

 The Ground Station doesn't just monitor a Spacecraft's Telemetry, an operator can send commands to tell it to do things.